MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iddcx1.6-updates.md

 ## Ability to access buffers allocated in system memory

 In certain scenarios, swapchain buffers are resident in system memory; for example, when the render adapter being used is WARP (Windows Advanced Rasterization Platform, the system-supplied software renderer).
-IddCx 1.6 adds the following OS callbacks that allow the driver to access buffers in system memory while avoiding a sub-resource copy:
+IddCx 1.6 adds the following OS callbacks that allow the driver to access buffers in system memory thus avoiding a sub-resource copy:

 * [**IddCxSwapChainInSystemMemory**](/windows-hardware/drivers/ddi/iddcx/nf-iddcx-iddcxswapchaininsystemmemory) allows an IDD to check whether the buffers for a swapchain are resident in system memory.
 The result of this callback remains constant throughout the lifetime of the swapchain.
 The driver should check the value of this callback in its[**EvtIddCxMonitorAssignSwapChain**](/windows-hardware/drivers/ddi/iddcx/nc-iddcx-evt_idd_cx_monitor_assign_swapchain) callback and set up state to release and acquire buffers.